I Wouldn’t Hurry Back to Monkey Mia, Western Australia

 fish in a bowl

 The rangers hand pick a few people from the crowds to feed them.
-Just make sure you do not have even a big toe in the water during feeding time or they will not pick you.
+Just make sure you do not have even a big toe in the water during dolphin feeding time or they will not pick you.

 Our girls did not get picked, but our friends did a couple of times when they went.
 They also had about 14 dolphins appear while we only had two.
 The experiences are vastly different.